Ace your TExES

 correctly answered questions on the exam, is converted to a scaled score (100-300) through a

-statistical process called equating, which accounts for minor difficulty variations between test
+statistical process called equating, which accounts for minor difficulty variations between

-forms, ensures fairness across different test administrations, and maintains consistent passing
+forms, ensures fairness across different test administrations, and maintains consistent

 standards over time.